josevnz/rpm_query/Packaging an application that can query the RPM database with Python.md

 * You can define packaging dependencies (setup_requires) and runtime dependencies (install_requires)
 * I need the wheel package as I want to create a '[pre-compiled](https://packaging.python.org/glossary/#term-Wheel)' distribution that is faster to install than other modes.

-Also very important is the rpm_query.toml file:
+Also very important is the pyproject.toml file:
 ```
 [build-system]
 requires = ["setuptools", "wheel"]